Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Differentially Private Estimation

 \section{Differentially Private Estimation}

-The estimation of regression parameters in the high-dimensional private setting has been studied in \cite{cai2019cost} with optimality guarantees.
-However, the algorithm in \cite{cai2019cost} requires prior knowledge of the sparsity parameter $s$, which are typically unknown in practice.
-In this section, we propose a differentially private Bayesian Information Criterion (BIC) in Algorithm \ref{alg:linear} to accurately select the unknown sparsity parameter, eliminating the need for prior knowledge of the model sparsity.
-The pipeline of the proposed estimation algorithm is as follows.
+The estimation of regression parameters in the high-dimensional differentially private setting has been studied by \cite{talwar2015nearly,thakurta2013differentially} and more recently by \cite{cai2019cost} with optimality guarantees for both statistical errors and privacy errors.
+However, existing algorithms \citep{thakurta2013differentially,cai2019cost} for high-dimensional differentially private estimation, when the dimension $p$ grows exponentially with the sample size $n$, require prior knowledge of the sparsity parameter $s$, which is typically unknown in practice.
+In this section, we propose the DP-BIC in Algorithm \ref{alg:linear} to select the sparsity parameter adaptively, eliminating the need for prior knowledge of the model sparsity.
+The pipeline of the proposed estimation algorithm is presented in Algorithm \ref{alg:linear}.

-The random sample splitting in the proposed algorithm is equivalent to employing the stochastic gradient descent algorithm with one pass of the entire dataset.
-Moreover, our choice to use the powers of 2 as candidate values of the sparsity parameter accomplishes two critical goals: firstly, it ensures that the candidate set covers the true model by defining an interval where $s$ falls, such that $s^*<s<2s^*$ where $s^*$ is in the candidate set; secondly, it limits the total number of candidate models to $\log n$, which is indeed $o(n)$.
-The choice of $K=\log_2(\sqrt{n}/\log^2 p)$ aligns with the sparsity requirement for statistical inference, as will be discussed in Section \ref{sec: inference}.
+In high-dimensional model selection, information criteria such as the Bayesian Information Criterion (BIC) and the Generalized Information Criterion (GIC) have been widely studied.
+In general, an information criterion is constructed as